NuttaneeKnight/ServiceNow/utah.md

 - An app reset with multi-factor authentication is required when the user:
  1. Lost access to the device
  2. Deleted the authenticator app

+- Naviagate to "User Multi-factor Setup"
+- In the user table, find the user that we are authenticating
+- After the user is found, on the cell editing "Validated" change it from true to false